 The taste is something of legend.
 People swear by the unique flavor of Hatch chilies – they have a significant following among spicy food fans.
 The Hatch pepper has an earthier flavor than similar chilies, like the Anaheim.
 This comes from the mountainous area and rich soil from which they are grown.
-When roasted, Hatch chilies take on a buttery-like flavor which is well-loved.
+When roasted, Hatch chilies take on a buttery-like flavor that is well-loved.
 In fact, the buttery smoky smell and taste of roasting Hatch chilies is something that people come far and wide to experience.

-Hatch chilies can be eaten raw, but due to their thick skin, meaty walls and short growing season (we’ll get into that), they are often roasted.
+Hatch chilies can be eaten raw, but due to their thick skin, meaty walls, and short growing season (we’ll get into that), they are often roasted.

-Where can you find Hatch peppers?
+Where can you buy Hatch peppers?

-Now this is another major piece of the mystique surrounding this chili.
+Now, this is another major piece of the mystique surrounding this chili.
 Hatch peppers have a very short cultivation season – about six weeks covering late August and September every year.
 That’s one of the reasons why roasting is so often done with these peppers.
-People roast them to then freeze them for use throughout the year.
+People roast Hatch chilies to then freeze them for use throughout the year.

 It used to be the case that fresh Hatch chilies were near impossible to find outside of the New Mexico region, but high-end grocers like Whole Foods have changed that.
 You can find Hatch chilies throughout the U.S., though expect them to be in short supply with a very quick window of availability.
 You can also find canned and powdered Hatch peppers, throughout the year in stores and via online retailers.